nishtwowhoo/BitTyme/README.md

 ### 🥁 Our Solution: BitTyme

-**BitTyme** is a holistic personal workload manager and active capacity shield designed to prevent student burnout [4].
+**BitTyme** is a holistic personal workload manager and active capacity shield designed to prevent student burnout.
 Inspired by musical tempos and computer bits, BitTyme transitions student productivity from managing static time blocks to actively preserving human energy.

-The application maps out a student's live energy levels across five distinct resource buckets [3, 4]:
+The application maps out a student's live energy levels across five distinct resource buckets:
 1. **Mental**: Cognitive exhaustion from study or exam preparation.
 2. **Physical**: Physical fatigue from workouts, chores, or shifts.
 3. **Social**: The battery required for networking, team meetings, and events.